edgelesssys/constellation/dev-docs/workflows/create-debug-cluster.md

 # Creating a Debug cluster

 A debug cluster allows quicker iteration cycles during development by being able to upload new bootstrapper binaries through the `cdbg` tool.
-Before cluster creation you need to configure the cluster as debug.

 After building (see [here](./build-develop-deploy.md#build)), you can find all CLIs and binaries in the `build` directory.